 Still, those players who have some previous percussion experience will be able to spot and use more features of this Roland machine than those with less experience.

-Having all this in mind, it’s important to stress out that this isn’t a rhythm machine.
+Having all this in mind, it’s important to stress that this isn’t a rhythm machine.
 While it can perform some of its features, it can’t replace a full-scale rhythm machine.

 Also, when compared to some multi-pads, such as the Roland SPD-20, it lacks some sequencing and looping options.
-Of course, you can get an additional device and connect it to your HandSonic, but it would be more convenient if this device had more of this additions.
+Of course, you can get an additional device and connect it to your HandSonic, but it would be more convenient if this device had more of these additions.